luisalucchese/ANN_landslide_susceptibility/README.md

  thresholds: a multiple-output Artificial Neural Network modeling approach

-The licence that applies for this code is Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)
+The license that applies for this code is

+Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)